-• How Much Income Do You Need in 2025?
+How Much Income Do You Need for a Mortgage in Canada?
+(2025 Guide)

 If you’re thinking about buying a home in Canada, one of the first questions that probably comes to mind is: How much income do I need to actually qualify for a mortgage?
 And in 2025, with home prices still high and lending rules tighter than ever, it’s more important than ever to understand how lenders calculate affordability.